 An online life coach is a type of coach who delivers their services virtually.
 Someone might turn to an online life coach for a number of reasons – like getting help with relationships, personal wellness, parenting, or a major work/life transition.

 It has to do with the coaching industry’s tendency to label all the different sub sectors of coaching.
 There’s life coaching, career coaching, executive coaching, diversity coaching, and more.
-But a)plan coaching, on the other hand, believes these different areas of a person’s life cannot and should not be separated.
-Work deeply impacts life and vice versa – so a coach must look at the whole picture.
+It’s true that a)plan provides life coaching.
+But it’s also true that work deeply impacts life and vice versa – so a coach must look at the whole picture.

-What many coaching newbies (and even many of those familiar with the space) don’t realize, is that their search for an online life coach or virtual coach might lead them to a coaching practitioner who doesn’t look at the whole picture.
+What many coaching newbies (and even many of those familiar with the space) don’t realize, is that their search for an online life coach might lead them to a coaching practitioner who doesn’t look at the whole picture.
 This distinction is crucial to successfully finding the right coach.
-For help on how to hire a virtual coach, some useful pro tips will help you in your search.
+For help on how to find an online life coach, some useful pro tips will help you in your search.

 What Do You Get from an Online Life Coach?